bymayo/craft-points/README.md

 		}
 	) }}

 You can assign the `userId` dynamically by creating a variable and passing it to the add method.
-The below example takes the user ID from the segment 1 of the URL.
+The below example takes the user from the segment 1 of the URL.

-	{% set user = craft.user.slug(craft.request.getSegment(1)).first() %}
+	{% set user = craft.user.username(craft.request.getSegment(1)).first() %}

 	{{ craft.points.add(
 		{